LARC mobilizes, equips, and inspires the community to connect with unsupported people.

 Pray

 We cannot thank you enough for the prayers offered on behalf of our staff and those we have the honor of serving.
-Please pray for wisdom for our staff and mentors as they strive to shine Jesus to our friends.
+Please pray for wisdom for our staff and mentors as they strive to shine Jesus to the young adults we work with.
 And please pray for the youth and adults we serve who are navigating difficult transitions and life circumstances.

 Mentor

-Mentors are the life-blood of LARC.
-Just a few hours a week investing into someone else makes a huge difference.
-A phone call made, a game played, a meal cooked, are all valuable ways to come alongside and do life together all while building relationship.
+Just a few hours a week invested in someone else makes a huge difference!
+A phone call, playing a game, or having a meal together are all valuable ways to come alongside and do life together while building relationships.

 Volunteer

-LARC is made up of a network of partners and volunteers who understand the importance of providing support to our friends in transition.
+LARC is made up of a network of partners and volunteers who understand the importance of providing support to young adults in transition.
 Everyone can do something and we would love to put your passion to use with things like providing transportation, teaching a class/life skill, or any number of ways you’d like to get involved.

 Give

 LARC does not receive any state funding and thus relies solely on private donations and church collections.
-Your financial partnership allows us to continue to restore hope and provide a network of support to our friends in need of resources and relationships.
-Please considering donating today.
+Your financial partnership allows us to continue to restore hope and provide a network of support to our clients in need of resources and relationships.
+Please consider donating today.

 Meet Our Staff